- December 8, 2018: in Heilbronn, Germany, saxophonist Christoph Enzel with the ____ choir will give the German premiere

 - May 5, 2018: in Belfast, Northern Ireland, Stephen Doughty will direct the Belfast Philharmonic Choir and the Ulster Orchestra in the European premiere of Earthsong.

 - March 23, 2018: 7:30pm, at the Bates Recital Hall in Austin, TX, Jerry Junkin will direct the University of Texas Wind Ensemble in the Texas premiere of Méndez.
-Date to be announced soon.